 We have received emails and telephone calls of support from our colleagues, other administrators from near and far and most recently, from other agencies who would like to collaborate with us on our project.
 One very exciting connection that fell in our laps last week occurred when we received an invitation from the Superintendent of the local Royal Canadian Mounted Police (RCMP) detachment to sit down and have a conversation about the Search Institute's 40 Developmental Assets.
 My principal, Larry Hartel and I had this conversation with Supt.
 Warren Dozko and our District psychologist, Jay Hetherington, last week.
 Warren has significant experience working with the Developmental Assets in his capacity as an administrator with the RCMP, and Jay also has worked extensively in the past to develop initiatives that support Asset building within our community.
 I too have experience with Asset building.
-I conducted action research as part of my graduate school program into the concept of Asset building in kids from at risk environments.
+I conducted action research as part of my graduate school program into the concept of Asset building in kids from at-risk environments.

-We had very good dialog about the possibilities surrounding the re-tooling of our school as an Asset building institution.
+We had a very good dialog about the possibilities surrounding the re-tooling of our school as an Asset building institution.
 As a vessel to build empathy, the process of identifying Assets in kids, and particularly Assets that have yet to be built, we believe we can do some good things with the Search Institute's 40 Developmental Assets.
 When we take the time to assess a child's Assets, we are essentially peeking into their private logic regarding how supported they feel externally, and how confident they feel internally with respect to their Asset toolkit... their Asset perspective.

 At last week's ERT gathering, we discussed how an Asset building process would look at our school.
-I reiterated Warren's point that building Assets in kids is not a canned program to be added-on as one more thing we have to do.
+I reiterated Warren's point that building Assets in kids is not a canned program to be added on as one more thing we have to do.
 It is a re-framing of efforts already in place in schools that most definitely build Assets.
-For example, I coordinate an after school program for third to sixth grade students every week that involves two volunteer college students (they are pre-service teachers) providing what they are calling the Youth in Action Program (YIA).
+For example, I coordinate an after-school program for third to sixth-grade students every week that involves two volunteer college students (they are pre-service teachers) providing what they are calling the Youth in Action Program (YIA).
 Kids participate in fun, safe and non-competitive physical activities to strengthen their physical and social literacy skills.
 This is directly correlated to building a number of External Assets for this age group...

 3. Other adult relationships—Child receives support from adults other than her or his parent(s).